crewdigital/.github/profile/README.md

-# Hi there 👋
+# We are Crew Digital 👋
-## We are Crew Digital, a Close-knit team advocating working remote
+## A Close-knit team advocating working remote

 🙋‍♀️ A short introduction - what is your organization all about?